Want to start improving revenue, making your pharmacy safer, provide the latest services, or improve operations but don't know where to start?

 84. Be sure your required posters on minimum wage and labor laws are visible and up to date

 This one is self-explanatory and the law.
 Keep in mind they are updated annually.
-Find your state’s poster here:
+You can find your state on Amazon and purchase one easily for around $20 each.

 85. Set clear lunch break schedules for staff